Skip to content

 Stage 2: Calculating optimal price recommendations

-Ultimately, if the coefficient of elasticity is calculated correctly, the retailer sees revenue growth both when prices go up and down.
+If the coefficient of elasticity is calculated correctly, the retailer sees revenue growth both when prices go up and down.

-- to boost product A’s sales items and contribute to increasing the retailer’s revenue.
+• to boost product A's sales items and contribute to increasing the retailer's revenue;

 Results: Foxtrot hit all the set goals